MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Security.md

 Computer security in [[Web Systems]] focuses on protecting websites, [[web applications]], and web services from unauthorised access, use, disclosure, disruption, modification, or destruction.
-It is a critical aspect of [[cybersecurity]], given the internet's role in modern business and personal activities.
+It is a critical aspect of [[cybersecurity]], given [[the internet]]'s role in modern business and personal activities.

 ## Key Concepts